bonitasoft/bonita-doc/md/approaches-to-managing-organizations-and-actor-mapping.md

 If the groups within your organization are suitable for mapping to the actors in your processes, you can use these groups when [mapping actors](actors.md).

-If you are using the Bonita Performance, Efficiency, or Teamwork edition, you can [define the actor mapping in Bonita Portal](processes.md) after a process is deployed.
+If you are using the Bonita Entreprise, Performance, Efficiency, or Teamwork edition, you can [define the actor mapping in Bonita Portal](processes.md) after a process is deployed.
 For the Community edition, you [specify the actor mapping in Bonita Studio](actors.md), so you need to [define the groups in Bonita Studio](organization-management-in-bonita-bpm-studio.md).
 However, you only need to create the groups that are used in actor mappings, not your whole organization hierarchy.

 ## Maintain organization in LDAP and map actors to roles or memberships